rocky-linux/documentation/docs/guides/security/pam.md

 Used to modify the authentication token associated with an account (expiration or change):

-* Changes the authentication token and possibly verifies that it is robust enough, or that it has not already been used.
+* Changes the authentication token and possibly verifies that it is robust enough or has not already been used.

 ## Control Indicators